 Brown Patch Fungus activates within a distinct set of climatic parameters.
 Brown Patch will activate when the temperatures are above 75 degrees with high atmospheric moisture.
 This moisture can be in the form of rainfall, irrigation or humidity.
 Brown Patch fungus can be devastating to the lawn.

 Signs of Brown Patch will be an off-color similar to drought stress, lesions on the leaf blade, browning of the turf in circles or areas.
 The easiest way to identify Brown Patch is to stand away from the lawn and look for a shadowy appearance on the lawn.
-Once you identify the area of concern, look at the leaf blades of the plant for tan or brown lesions on the leaf blade.
+Once you identify the area of concern, look for tan or brown lesions on the leaf blade.
 If you see these lesions, more than likely, you have Brown Patch.
 Drought stress can be mistaken for Brown Patch.
 Drought stress will make the leaves fold at the center giving the leaf blade a straw appearance.

 Applying fungicides preventively offers better control and less turf damage vs. curative fungicide.
 We typically see Brown Patch starting in Fescue in mid-May through August.